ChristoffBo/homeassistant/jarvis_jnr/README.md

 Jarvis Jnr is a Home Assistant add-on that connects to your Gotify server, watches incoming messages, beautifies them, reposts the formatted version, and can execute simple commands (wake-word style).
-It also enforces message retention and supports optional modules (Weather, Radarr, Sonarr).
+It also enforces message retention and supports optional modules (Weather, Radarr, Sonarr,quips coming soon).
 This is an alpha build.
 Features and modules may change in future versions.

 ✅ Features
 Beautifies messages (delete + repost formatted)